San Francisco, California, USA

 - Noise: 15 dB quieter than today’s light helicopters (70 dB SEL @ 700 feet [213 m])

-- Pilot: One (1) pilot.
-Initially, eVTOL vehicles will be piloted with separate locked cockpit for security.
+- Pilot: 1 pilot initially. eVTOL vehicles will be piloted with a separate locked cockpit for security.
 Over time, the eVTOL aircraft will become autonomous.

-- Passengers: Four (4).
-Enough space will be available for one (1) personal bag per person.
+- Passengers: 4.
+Enough space will be available for 1 personal bag per person.

 - Loading/Unloading: Entry from one side of aircraft only, for less confusion of ground crew and passengers.